 How to choose the best large format printers for you?

-Ultimately, it's dealerships that will keep your large format printer running worry-free, so it's important to be able to meet and talk with any local dealers to see which ones you may be happy to work with.
-Additionally, don't be scared to ask around for recommendations and don't be surprised if one or more are especially recommended as excellent.
+Ultimately, dealerships will keep your large format printer running worry-free, so you must meet and talk with any local dealers to see which ones you may be happy to work with.
+Additionally, don't be scared to ask around for recommendations, and don't be surprised if one or more are especially recommended as excellent.

-And, also, although we've featured five of the best here, your dealer may advise a different machine.
-If that's the case, do listen to them, as it may be the case that certain other large format printers offer other benefits we haven't been able to cover, such as ease of technical repairs, or even comparing ink costs to actual print runs you personally require.
+And also, although we've featured five of the best here, your dealer may advise a different machine.
+If that's the case, do listen to them, as it may be the case that certain other large format printers offer other benefits we haven't been able to cover, such as ease of technical repairs or even comparing ink costs to actual print runs you personally require.

 The best large format printers: How we test

 We run them on our test bench to evaluate the best printers and compare the results.